Skip to main content

 By building at a site with included infrastructure, the Vermont Agency of Transportation (AOT) was able to speed up the NEVI charger installation process, bringing drivers closer to the power they need to reach their destination.
 "This is just the beginning.
 Bradford is the first of 15 locations in this phase of NEVI funding that we’re working to have under contract by the end of the year,” said Transportation Secretary Joe Flynn.

-The Vermont station opening builds on progress opening stations in Ohio, New York, Pennsylvania, Hawaii, and Maine, bringing the total number of NEVI stations operating to eight.
-NEVI is a concerted effort to ensure the EV future of tomorrow is thoughtfully planned, efficiently built, and meets the needs of all Americans, regardless of where they live.
+The Joint Office is working with all 50 states, Washington D.C., and Puerto Rico to ensure the EV future of tomorrow is thoughtfully planned, efficiently built, and meets the needs of all Americans, regardless of where they live.